Storing Open Red Wine Guide

 It’s rare that I can’t polish off an open bottle of wine.
 The thought of abandoning the delicious nectar of gods and letting it go to waste is a tragedy beyond compare.

-Sometimes however, I’m left with no choice but to store wine for later.
-So, lets learn how to best preserve wine and how long will it last.
+However, sometimes I’m left with no choice but to store wine for later.
+So, let’s learn how best to preserve wine and how long it will last.

 How to Store Open Wine

 Oxygen turns red wine into vinegar.
 Thus the key is to reduce the amount of oxygen touching the surface when storing open red wine.
 There are a few methods used to prolong shelf life, all based on minimizing exposure to oxygen either by replacing or removing the oxygen or reducing the surface area of the wine.
 With the necessary TLC, some red wines can be stored open for up to a week.

 Re-cork the wine after every glass pour.
 Keep the open wine bottle out of light and stored under room temperature.
 In most cases, a refrigerator goes a long way to keeping wine for longer, even red wines.
 When stored at colder temperatures, the chemical processes slow down, including the process of oxidation that takes place when oxygen hits the wine.
 Wine stored by cork inside the fridge will stay relatively fresh for up to 3-5 days.
 This is a good start, but I think we can do better!

 Wine course booklets, course materials, and online video access.Buy Now